bbauska/W3Cx-2of5/README.md

 We take a look at 'th' elements within side 'tr', or "Table Row".

-The 'th' element, again specifies that this is a "Table Header".
+The 'th' element, again specifies that is a "Table Header".

 The day and the temperature become Header information that is displayed in bold, over here on our Web page.